Best Things to Do in Dubrovnik, Croatia

 The top Dubrovnik Old Town sights to look out for include:

-• Palace Sponza: An early-16th century palace blending Renaissance and Gothic elements, including a six-column portico that’ll stop you in your tracks.
+• Palace Sponza: This early-16th-century palace blends Renaissance and Gothic elements.
+The Palace Sponza is flanked by a six-column portico that’ll stop you in your tracks.

-• Church Sveti Vlaho (St Blaise): A Baroque church hailing from the early-18th century.
-The central location on the lovely Luža Trg makes it a popular place to congregate and rest.
+• Church Sveti Vlaho (St. Blaise): This Baroque church hails from the early 18th century.
+The central location on the lovely Luža Trg makes the Church Sveti Vlaho a popular place to congregate and rest.

-• Dominican Monastery: A 14th-century monastery with a popular museum housing works of religious art from Dubrovnik and other areas in Europe.
+• Dominican Monastery: This 14th-century monastery is home to a popular museum that houses works of religious art from Dubrovnik and other areas in Europe.

 Take the Dubrovnik Cable Car up Mount Srđ

-As amazing as spotting Dubrovnik Old Town from the city walls is, the best views in Dubrovnik are found at none other than Mount Srđ.
-This 412-metre mountain looms north of the city centre and is one of the most famous places to go in Dubrovnik.
+As amazing as spotting Old Town from the city walls is, the best views in Dubrovnik are found at none other than Mount Srđ.
+This 412-meter mountain looms north of the city center.

-With a little gumption, you can trek up Mount Srđ on your own volition.
-But, undoubtedly, the easier experience is to scroll up with the Dubrovnik Cable Car.
+With a little gumption, you can trek up Mount Srđ yourself.
+A far easier experience, however, is to scroll up with the Dubrovnik Cable Car.

 Dubrovnik Cable Car

-To see Dubrovnik from above at its absolute best, time your trip up Mount Srđ with the sunrise.
+PRO TIP: To see Dubrovnik from above at its absolute finest, time your trip up Mount Srđ with the sunrise!

 Reimagine history at Lovrijenac Fort

-Yet another entry into Dubrovnik’s endless list of military defense structures, Lovrijenac Fort is one of the top points of interest in Dubrovnik and a must-see for travellers.
+Yet another entry into Dubrovnik’s endless list of military defense structures, Lovrijenac Fort is another must-see point of interest for travelers.

 In its Ragusa Republic days, the ancient port city of Dubrovnik was a target for conquerors.
-Legend has it that Lovrijenac Fort, also known as Fort Lawrence, was built in response to a leaked threat of attack by the Venetians, who drew up plans to build their own fortress in that very same location.
+According to legend, Lovrijenac Fort, also known as Fort Lawrence, was built in response to a leaked threat of attack by the Venetians.
+They’d apparently drawn up plans to build their own fortress in this very same location.

 Fort Lovrijenac

 Today, Lovrijenac Fort has shown itself capable of another intense battle: show business.
-The stunning location has made the fortress a favourite filming location for historical fiction dramas including Knights Templar.
-Most famously, the fortress is one of Dubrovnik’s main Game of Thrones filming spots, filling in for the Red Keep.
+The stunning location has made the fortress a favorite filming location for historical fiction dramas, including Knights Templar.
+Most famously, though, the fortress is one of Dubrovnik’s main Game of Thrones filming spots, filling in for the Red Keep in the hit HBO show.

 Chill out on Lokrum Island

 Need to escape the chaos of Old Town Dubrovnik?
-Lokrum Island, one of the best day trips from Dubrovnik, lies just ten minutes from Old Town by ferry.
+Lokrum Island, one of the most popular day trips from Dubrovnik, lies just ten minutes from Old Town by ferry.

-Blanketed with a dense cloak of oaks, pines, cypress, and olive trees, Lokrum Island delivers a relaxing getaway from the Dubrovnik city centre—even if you can only squeeze in half a day!
+Lokrum Island is blanketed with a dense cloak of oaks, pines, cypress, and olive trees.
+The Adriatic Sea island delivers a relaxing getaway from the Dubrovnik city center—even if you can only squeeze in half a day!

 Sea Cave at Lokrum Island

-(You’ll probably want to avoid the beach labelled FKK unless you’re okay with letting it all hang out—if you catch my drift.)
+PRO TIP: You’ll probably want to avoid the beach labeled FKK unless you’re okay with letting it all hang out—if you catch my drift!

 Also, be sure to check out the old Benedictine Monastery on Lokrum Island.
 The complex includes a 13th-century Romanesque-Gothic basilica and a 15th-century Gothic-Renaissance main building.